US Patent Law

 All Senators and House Representatives have their own government designed websites with the ability to “contact” them by filling out a quick and easy form.

 What To Do – RETURN LAW!

-If afterwards, you feel that the law should return to the “first to invent” then please contact your Senators and Congressmen and tell them that you would like the law reversed to the “First to Invent”, the manner in which our forefathers created and technology, science and the arts flourished since our country began.
+If afterwards, you feel and believe that the law should return to the “first to invent” then please contact your Senators and Congressmen and tell them that you would like the law reversed to the “First to Invent”, the manner in which our founding father's established and what resulted in technology, science and the arts flourished since our country began.

 We have the right to do this!
 And it will not cost you any money.